 I hope you all had a restful and enjoyable Christmas and New Year break.
-For New Year's Eve, I created an iTunes playlist (mercifully for my friends and family it's quite short, unlike my eight-hour gargantuan Christmas version).
-While singing along to Abba's "Happy New Year" I realised it's not actually a lighthearted festive retrospective,… Continue reading Happy New Year!
+The tone of this post was set by my New Year's Eve iTunes playlist (mercifully for my friends and family it's quite short, unlike my eight-hour gargantuan Christmas version).
+While singing along to Abba's "Happy New Year" I realised it's not… Continue reading Happy New Year!

 This month's poem is inspired by both a trip during August to Northern Ireland, my journey of DNA discovery, and the depressing news cycle we watched when we (rarely) turned on the TV to catch the news while taking in the magnificent Causeway coast.
 I recently had my DNA ancestry traced on 23andMe and discovered that… Continue reading Poem of The Month – The New Colossus, by Emma Lazarus